digicatapult/veritable-authority/README.md

 ## Getting started

-Follow the README in [main repo](https://github.com/digicatapult/fly2plan-poc) to start the cloudagent and von-network.
+Follow the README in the [demo repo](https://github.com/digicatapult/veritable-poc) to start the cloudagent and von-network.

 To start the application, run: